Once upon a time, a wise old man asked his son to take a walk with him through the garden.

 1.Make it so easy you can’t say no

 As previously mentioned, the first step when building a new habit is to make it easy.
 Like, really easy.

 To create a better habit you need repetition and action.

-It might not seem like much, but not only is walking the most underrated healthy activity you can do, it is incredibly powerful as it reinforces the identify you want to build and you start to become the type of person who doesn’t miss workouts.
+It might not seem like much, but not only is walking the most underrated healthy activity you can do, it is incredibly powerful as it reinforces the identify you want to build.
+You build the repetition and action to become the type of person who walks every day.